David Kaufmann

-His Life
+Life

-In 1867 he went to the Jewish Theological Seminary at Breslau, where he studied for ten years, attending at the same time the university of that city.
-In the summer of 1874 he received his Ph.D. from the University of Leipzig, and on 29 January 1877 he was ordained rabbi.
-In the latter year he declined the offer of a professorship at the Jewish Theological Seminary, preferring to accept instead the chairs of history, philosophy of religion, and homiletics at the newly founded Rabbinical Seminary of Budapest, which he continued to hold till his death.
-He also at the same time taught Greek and German in the preparatory school of the same institution, carrying on this work in the Hungarian language, which he had rapidly mastered.
+Kaufmann was born to a father who managed a farm.
+He received a Jewish education as a young boy, then went to piarist school to complete his primary education.
+In 1867, he went to the Jewish Theological Seminary at Breslau, where he studied for ten years, while simultaneously taking courses at the University of Breslau.
+In the summer of 1874, he received his Ph.D. from the University of Leipzig; and on 29 January 1877, he was ordained rabbi.
+In the latter year, he declined the offer of a professorship at the Jewish Theological Seminary, preferring to accept instead the chairs of history, philosophy of religion, and homiletics at the newly founded Rabbinical Seminary of Budapest, which he continued to hold till his death.
+He also taught Greek and German in the preparatory school of the same institution, carrying on this work in the Hungarian language, which he had rapidly mastered.

-As librarian of the seminary he acquired the large library of Lelio della Torre of Padua, the library of the seminary becoming by this addition one of the most valuable Hebrew libraries of Europe.
-As a teacher Kaufmann was highly successful; and his relation to his students was that of friendly adviser.
+As librarian of the seminary, he acquired the large library of Lelio della Torre of Padua, which made the seminary one of the most valuable Hebrew libraries of Europe.
+As a teacher, Kaufmann was highly successful; and his relation to his students was that of a friendly adviser.
 He maintained a lively correspondence not only with the most eminent Jewish scholars, but also with the leaders in other branches of science.
 Kaufmann was a corresponding member of the Royal Academy of Sciences of Madrid and a member of the executive committee of the Budapest branch of the Alliance Israélite Universelle.
-He died at Karlovy Vary, Bohemia, on 6 July 1899.
+He died in Karlovy Vary, Bohemia, on 6 July 1899.

-His Works
+Works

 Kaufmann displayed a many-sided literary activity.
-The bibliography of his works which M. Brann compiled for the Gedenkbuch zur Erinnerung an David Kaufmann (ed.
-M. Brann and F. Rosenthal, Breslau, 1900) includes 546 items, covering nearly every branch of Jewish science.
+The bibliography of his works, which M. Brann compiled for the Gedenkbuch zur Erinnerung an David Kaufmann (ed.
+M. Brann and F. Rosenthal, Breslau, 1900), includes 546 items, covering nearly every branch of Jewish science.
 His voluminous contributions to the periodical literature of the last two decades of the 19th century show him as a finished writer both of German and of Hebrew.
 His first and most important works, dealing with the philosophy of religion, include: